stud131/docs-monaca/content/products_guide/monaca_ide/version_control/git_ssh_integration.en.md

     {{<img src="/images/monaca_ide/manual/version_control/21.png" width="500">}}

 4. If the import is successful, the new project will be added to Monaca Dashboard.
-By default, master branch will be applied to the imported project.
-You can switch the current working branch in the Version Control Configuration page ({{<menu menu1="Version Control" menu2="Configure">}}).
+By default, your working branch will be configured as `master`.
+If you want to switch to another working branch, please go to {{<menu menu1="Project" menu2="VCS Configure">}}.

 Working with Remotes
 --------------------